viviandotdev/ObsidianVault/20 Sources/Raindrops/All bookmarks/How the US Is Destroying Young People’s Future  Scott Galloway  TED.md

 And the [[social contract]] is decreasing, the percentage to 30 year olds earning more than their parents is falling

 **The youth are making less money doing the same work**

 Young people are angry we don’t get the same prosperity as their elders

 Home prices are up and out of reach

 Wealth is transferred to the elderly

-Higher ed should be about taking unremarkable kids and giving them a chance
+Higher-ed should be about taking unremarkable kids and giving them a chance

 Artificially constrain supply

 College is a hedge fund offering classes

-Affirmative action should be based on income not the color of your skin.
+**Affirmative action should be based on income not the color of your skin.**

 Capital is growing
 Wages vs wealth, wages have barely moved compared to the S&p500

-The higher ed should give the opportunity for the unremarkable

-Social security, is the great transfer from young to old,
+Social security, is the great transfer from young to old

 Old people vote are in charge, the old people in charge will not understand the challenges of the youth.